ilkinmiriyev/StudentManagementSystem/README.md

 ## Installation

-Use the [docker](https://www.docker.com/get-started/) to up mysql server and applicatio
+Use the [docker](https://www.docker.com/get-started/) to up mysql server and application

 ## Usage